Who can register / enrol?

 Where exactly should we meet?

-On your first Nippers day, meet at the Balmoral Beach Club (map), close to the North End of the beach.
+On your first Nippers day, meet at the Balmoral Beach Club (map) at 08:45, close to the North End of the beach.
 After the first week, you’ll start each Nippers session by meeting next to your age flag, or if you're helping with set up you meet on the grass to the North of the club.

 A map showing where the different age groups are located is below: